kaori-seasons/kaori-seasons/README.md

  🔭 I’m currently working on Xiamen

- 🌱 I’m currently learning Spring-Cloud-Alibaba, Flink,Rocketmq,Seata       Or Skywaking ?
+ 🌱 I’m currently learning Spring-Cloud-Alibaba, Flink,Rocketmq,Seata .
+ Maybe some time to learn about skywalking?

 👯 Blog when I was a student：
 https://www.jianshu.com/u/22a3ef9079b1